333EYE666CORP999/MentalMath/Docs/1_General Conventions.md

 ## Intro

-This doc focuses on some conventions to streamline development process and facilitate decision-making in certain cases.
+This doc focuses on some conventions to streamline development process and facilitate decision making in certain cases.

 ## Rationale

-Like a code style, some things sohould be standardised to ensure cognitive load decline.
-This is vital for effective development.
+Like a code style, some development practices are good be standardised to ensure cognitive load decline.
+This is vital for increasing development speed.
 The programmer should think less about "grammatical" twists, syntactic stuff, and "what approach to chose".
-Here such standartizations will reside.
+Here such standartisations will reside.

 ## Naming Persistable Entities and Their in-Memory Twins

 ### Rationale

 SwiftData has some disappointing intricacies concerning mutating `@Model` objects on the fly.
 Therefore any modifications and passing here and there should be made with `Model` (not `@Model`) entities.

 ### Convention